tbarbette/npf-docs/docs/source/index.rst

 It then elaborates on writing ``.npf`` :ref:`tests <tests>` scripts, with the definition of :ref:`variables <variables>` and advanced configuration for :ref:`graphs <graph>` generation.
 NPF can also compile and deploy code as specified in :ref:`repositories <repos>`.
-Finally, computer clusters can be specified to NPF in :ref:`cluster <cluster>` files.
+Computer clusters can be specified to NPF in :ref:`cluster <cluster>` files.
+A library of reusable :ref:`modules <modules>` is available for common tasks such as traffic generation, system tuning, and performance monitoring.

 Contents
 --------